dsor-isr/cais/app/README.md

 app.run_server(debug=False, dev_tools_hot_reload=False, host='0.0.0.0')
 ```

 By default, Dash apps run on port 8050.
-The first relevant part is `host='0.0.0.0'` This is used if you want it to be run using your IP address, which means you would access it your browser of choice by going to [https://https//XXX.XXX.XXX.XXX:8050](https://https//XXX.XXX.XXX.XXX:8050) where XXX.XXX.XXX.XXX is your IP address.
+The first relevant part is `host='0.0.0.0'` This is used if you want it to be run using your IP address, which means you would access it in your browser of choice by going to [https://https//XXX.XXX.XXX.XXX:8050](https://https//XXX.XXX.XXX.XXX:8050) where XXX.XXX.XXX.XXX is your IP address.
 If you omit the host argument, the app is run on the localhost [http://127.0.0.1:8050/](http://127.0.0.1:8050/).

 To figure out your IP address run `ip r` on a linux system terminal or `ipconfig /all` on Windows's command prompt.